Patent Lawyers Melbourne

 Australian patent law is uniform across the states and territories and is enforced through the Patents Act 1990.
 Under the Act, patents are granted by IP Australia, a federal government agency responsible for the regulation of intellectual property matters.
 Australia is also a party to the main international intellectual property agreements; this ensures that local patent law is comparable to that found in other major countries.

-- Standard patents (20 years) – A standard patent is a form of long-term control and protection granted to an inventor or rights holder for a particular invention.
-Inventions being protected under standard patents must be new/novel or represent an inventive improvement that is applicable to industry.
+A standard patent is a form of long-term control and protection granted to an inventor or rights holder for a particular invention.
+Inventions being protected under standard patents must be new/novel and represent an inventive improvement that is applicable to industry.
 For the purposes of patent law, invention means that the design was not obvious, even to someone with relevant technical or industrial knowledge.
 The invention must differ from any that is pre-existing, but it must differ in a way that requires true innovation, rather than the application of readily available information.

 The application process